 The next two lines are ephemeral, just like all those which follow.
 There is not one single thing the speaker is thinking of.
-Rather, the best things in the world are emotions, or series of emotions, which transcend everyday life.
-All of these are centred around love though—self love, love of the world and love of others.
+Rather, the best things in the world are emotions, or a series of emotions, which transcend everyday life.
+All of these are centered around love though—self-love, love of the world, and love of others.

 Truth, not cruel to a friend;